Welcome to Taivaannaula’s website!

-Taivaannaula is a Finnish organization dedicated to furthering, fostering and protecting suomenusko.
+Founded in 2007, Taivaannaula is a Finnish organization dedicated to preserving and fostering the native Finnish religion and culture.

-Officially, Finland has been a Christian country for over a millennia.
+It’s all about our Finnish roots: traditional spirituality, culture, nature and way of life.
+By this we mean the traditional beliefs, customs and celebrations, which are connected to the ancient worldview and the yearly cycle of nature.
+Officially, Finland has been a Christian country for over millennia.
 Yet many later beliefs, customs and attitudes towards nature reflect deeper and far older nature-based spiritual worldview.
-This tradition, which has its roots Uralic nature-based religions, has sometimes survived almost to the present day.
+This ethnic tradition, which has its roots in Uralic nature-based religions, has sometimes survived almost to the present day.